-This annual report analyses insurance market statistics collected by the OECD to monitor the insurance industry’s overall performance and health.
+This report analyses insurance market statistics collected by the OECD to monitor the insurance industry’s overall performance and health.
 It covers all OECD countries plus selected Asian, African and Latin American countries.